moliver28/research-handbook/content/handbook/engineering/hiring.md

 Hiring is a cornerstone of success for our engineering organization, contributing to our growth and our ability to drive results for our customers.
 As such, it's not just a responsibility but fundamental to every engineer's contribution to GitLab.
 It should be deeply ingrained in every engineer's role at GitLab, regardless of their seniority.

 By actively participating in recruitment efforts, engineers help shape their team culture, elevate technical standards, and ensure a continuous influx of diverse perspectives and skillsets.
-Hiring well allows GitLab to grow responsibly, delivers a much larger impact than any other individual contribution, and indirectly impacts everyone's success and opportunities within Engineering.
+Contributing to hiring efforts allows GitLab to grow responsibly and affects our collective success within Engineering.

 Interviewing is a skill, and takes up a significant amount of time and effort to facilitate and improve upon.
 We should recognize and appreciate the efforts we take to contribute to scaling the engineering organization.